UK Ancestry Visa

 • can and plan to work in the UK – evidence of this could include, but is not limited to:

-• job offers from employers
+• job offers from UK-based employers

 • evidence of registration with a recruitment agency